junhopark/worship-set-list/README.md

 I hope this will serve as a helpful resource for folks looking for ideas around building worship sets.
 Please feel free to get in touch with me if you'd like to chat about what you see here!

+## 2022-01-16 (ICC - Dr. Steve)
+* O Praise the Name (A)
+* Goodness of God (A)
+* Sermon: Matthew 6:19-24 (treasures in Heaven).
+The focus will be on the idolatry of money and our call to live our lives freed from the bondage of living for material things but worshipping God instead.
+* My Worth Is Not In What I Own (D)

 ## 2021-10-24 (ICC - AM)
 * Psalm 96:1-4 Sing a new song to the LORD!
 Let the whole earth sing to the LORD!
 Sing to the LORD; praise his name.
 Each day proclaim the good news that he saves.
 Publish his glorious deeds among the nations.
 Tell everyone about the amazing things he does.
 Great is the LORD!
 He is most worthy of praise!
 He is to be feared above all gods.
 * 10,000 Reasons (E)